 - Discuss right and wrong when modern values clash with traditional values

-- Spend time together as a family, but also pursuing individual interests
+- Spend time together as a family, but also pursue individual interests

-- Live these values, not just talking about them
+- Live these values, don't just talk about them

 - Treat others (both inside and outside of the family) with compassion and respect